ahmedchtioui1920/cybersecurity-journey/day12_windows_ad/day12_windows_ad.md

-# Day 12 — Windows & Active Directory (Beginner Level)
+# Day 12 — Windows & Active Directory

 ## 1. What is Windows?